 Five-generation pedigree chart, ancestors #1 through #31.
 Computer programs do not generally print chart numbers, so if you are using a computer program, make sure you have the correct number of ancestors.
 If an ancestor is UNKNOWN, please indicate as UNKNOWN.
 You must use the pedigree charts listed at www.extension.purdue.edu/4h, 4-H 748Pc-W or 4-H 748Pbw-W, or the commercial software forms, but not the old "packet"

 pedigree charts

 Additional Family Group Sheets for generation five (5).
-Sources of information or the commercial software forms, but not the old "packet" pedigree charts must be filled in on family group sheets (see section "Recording the Information" in Indiana 4-H Genealogy Resource Guide 4-H 748.).
+Sources of information must be filled in on family group sheets (see section "Recording the Information" in Indiana 4-H Genealogy Resource Guide 4-H 748.).